 - How do we handle missing data?
 In cases where a company is not reporting complete information, we assume that they are in line with the worst company in the sector.
 The highest reported emissions-intensity figure from a disclosing company within the most appropriate sector industry is applied to the non-disclosing company.
 This inference is carried out at the most granular industry level possible.
 For Scope 3, the inference system is applied to each category.
 This is not an estimate of the company’s emissions; rather it is a means of penalising non-disclosure in order to provide an incentive for disclosure.

 - The ET Carbon Rankings integrate the Sustainable Industry Classification SystemTM (SICS®) from SASB®, the Sustainability Accounting Standards Board®.
 The SICS categorises 10 sectors and 80+ industries in accordance with their resource intensity, sustainability impact, and sustainability innovation potential.

 Greenhouse Gas Protocol Scope 1, 2 & 3 emissions

 The Greenhouse Gas Protocol, developed by the World Resources Institute and the World Business Council on Sustainable Development, sets the global standard for how to measure, manage, and report greenhouse gas emissions.

 - Scope 1 Emissions – direct emissions from a company’s operational activities.

-- Scope 2 Emissions – indirect emissions generated from the purchase of electricity.
+- Scope 2 Emissions – indirect emissions generated from the purchase of electricity, steam and heat.

 - Public, complete Scope 1 and 2 data, third-party assurance.